vpenades/SharpGLTF/src/SharpGLTF.Core/Memory/README.md

 - `MultiArray`
 - `SparseArray`

-You can use any of these structures to wrap any byte array and expose it as the given type.
+You can use any of these helper structs to wrap any byte array and expose it as the given type.